Moisés Sáenz

-Moisés Sáenz (1888–1941) was a Mexican leading education advocate and reformer of education in Mexico during the first half of the 20th century.
+Moisés Sáenz Garza (1888–1941) was a Mexican leading education advocate and reformer of education in Mexico during the first half of the 20th century.
 Many of the philosophies and programs that Sáenz introduced during his tenure as Sub-Secretary for the Secretariat of Public Education in the 1920s came from the influences of his mentor, John Dewey.

 Early life

 Moisés Sáenz was born in 1888 in the northern Mexican town of Monterrey.
 His family was one of the relatively few Protestant families in Mexico at the time, something which had a strong influence on the path Sáenz's life would take.
 Moisés had a brother, Aaron, who also rose to prominence in post-Revolutionary Mexico, first as a politician (he served as Secretary of Foreign Affairs, Secretary of Public Education and Governor of Nuevo León) and later as a sugar baron known to some as the “king of Mexican sugar.”